ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 Collaboration Culture
 ---

 The prototype of the collaboration culture is the family.
 In competitive situations it´s about our team against their team.
 Synergy is key and 2 plus 2 sums up to 5 when people are working together and support each other towards a shared goal.
 Positive and mutual emphasizing relationships propel the team.
 People feel connected and obliged to their organization - and vice versa.
 Attitude is *"together we win and alone we lose"*.
 There is not much distance between top management and work force.
 If the organization is having commercial success, all people participate in the financial wealth.
-The collobaration culture is more egalitarian than other cultures.
+The collaboration culture is more egalitarian than other cultures.

 Like an orchestra, all individuals try to behave at their best for the optimal overarching result.
 Excessive egoism or diva-attitude will not be tolerated.

-Releationships to customers are partner-oriented.
+Relationships to customers are partner-oriented.
 Customers are part of the team and much energy is invested to understand the customers and supply to their real demands and needs.

 Ideas and concepts are important but it is people who are nurtured.
 Loyalty and trust are essential while politics, infighting and betrayal erode collaboration.